Stephen-RA-King/pizazz/README.md

 I had a requirement to create a LED "Status Board" for a monitoring and automation application that I am also writing.
 The status board would reflect the current operation status of things like Jenkins jobs, Github Actions, Linux services etc etc.
 I needed a minimum of 16 LEDs.
 Now there already exists a [**status board**][status-board-url] HAT.
-However it only tracks 5 items.
+However it only tracks 5 items (that is 10 LED's).
+However, each LED requires it's own GPIO and the HAT masks all other pins making them unavailable.

 Using the Raspberry [**RPi.GPIO**][rpi-gpio-url] library it is possible to individually switch the 27 GPIO pins.
 However each LED would require a wire from the GPIO pin.
-This is very physically unwieldy and clunky to control in python.
+This is very physically unwieldy and clunky to control in Python.

 Enter the 74HC595...